 In December of 2010, the DRBC released its proposals.
 Since then they have held public hearings and have gotten an unprecedented response from both sides of the issue.
 In May, 2011 New York Attorney General Eric Schneiderman filed a lawsuit against the federal government, charging the U.S. Army Corps of Engineers in its role as a member of the Commission violated the National Environmental Policy Act.
 The lawsuit says NEPA requires the DRBC to do a more thorough environmental review before implementing any new regulations.
 In August, 2011 environmental groups filed a similar lawsuit.

 After reviewing more than 60,000 public comments, the DRBC posted its revised draft regulations online in early November, 2011.
 Environmentalist groups, such as the Delaware Riverkeeper Network, criticized the draft rules and continued to lobby for a more extensive environmental impact study.
 Environmentalists say the new rules do not go far enough to protect drinking water supplies.
 They planned a large demonstration and civil disobedience at a scheduled November 21, 2011 meeting where the DRBC planned to vote on the new rules.
 But just days before that meeting, Delaware Governor Jack Markell announced his intent to reject the proposed rules.
 Like the environmentalists, Markell wants the DRBC to conduct an environmental impact study before drafting new regulations.
 With Pennsylvania and New Jersey likely to approve the new regulations, that put the federal government in the position of casting a deciding vote.
-But before hundreds of protestors descended upon Trenton, NJ, the divided Commission canceled the meeting, and to this date, has yet to revisit the subject in a public forum.
+But before hundreds of protestors descended upon Trenton, NJ, the divided Commission canceled the meeting.

 New York decided to ban fracking completely within its borders at the end of 2014, citing health concerns.